 The full quantum of funding should be expended for those purposes, and should primarily aim to benefit children in the year before school.
 Please note that late payments will not be made after December 2018.

 The funds need to be expended during the 2018/19 financial year.

 How to apply

-All eligible Approved Providers were sent an email by the department.
+All eligible Approved Providers will receive communication from the department.
 The Approved Provider needs to:

 - Ensure the service information in CCMS is correct.

-If the information is not correct, please contact CCMS:
+If the service information is not correct, please contact CCMS:

 CCMS helpdesk telephone: 1300 667 276

 The August 2017 enrolment data cannot be changed in CCMS.